Atlantic pygmy octopus: Life cycle

 Females of this species breed between March and June, laying elliptical, amber eggs in a sheltered place.
 The hatchlings are relatively small (0.04 g), but are fully formed and can hunt within hours.
 They reach maturity in around 182 days and weigh about 30 g at this time.

 Hatchlings go through a brief planktonic stage where they remain close to the surface of the water for the first 2–3 days and then eventually disperse throughout the water column.
 These hatchlings average 2.5 mm in size and 2.9 mg in weight.
 Mortality is high during the first week (up to 90%) but becomes stable afterwards.
 By the third week, O. joubini undergo intense feeding and rapid growth, sometimes tripling in weight, and transition from the planktonic stage, becoming fully benthic.
 Their lifespan is temperature dependent and can range from 6–12 months.

 Diet

 Like all octopuses, O. joubini is carnivorous.
 It is able to bore into the hard shells of small clams, crustaceans, or other creatures.
-It uses its radula, a small, spikey, tongue like structure, to drill a hole in the prey's shell, and proceeds to secrete poisonous saliva out of its beak to paralyze its victim.
+It uses its radula, a small, spikey, tongue like structure, to drill a hole in the prey's shell, and proceeds to secrete venomous saliva out of its beak to paralyze its victim.
 While the Atlantic pygmy octopus feeds primarily on small crustaceans, only a few species have been recorded as prey of this species in the wild.
 In laboratory conditions, this diet is expanded considerably.